Easy Uncertainty Quantification (EasyUQ): Generating Predictive Distributions from Single-valued Model Output: Basic EasyUQ

 which can be applied to cumulative distribution functions (CDFs) $F$ on the real line for which the corresponding distribution has finite first moment; and the logarithmic score for a predictive CDF $F$ with density $f$,

-The popularity of the $\CRPS$ is due to the fact that it allows arbitrary types of predictive distributions (discrete, continuous, mixed discrete-continuous), is reported in the same unit as the observations, and reduces to the absolute error $\mathrm{AE}(x, y) = |x-y|$ if $F$ assigns probability one to a point $x \in \real$.
+The popularity of the $\CRPS$ is due to the fact that it allows arbitrary types of predictive distributions (discrete, continuous, mixed discrete-continuous), is reported in the same unit as the outcomes, and reduces to the absolute error $\mathrm{AE}(x, y) = |x-y|$ if $F$ assigns probability one to a point $x \in \real$.
 The $\LogS$ is (save for change of sign) the ubiquitous loss function in maximum likelihood estimation.
-Closed form expressions for the $\CRPS$ and $\LogS$ are available for most parametric distributions and implemented in software packages \cite{Jordan2019}.
+Closed form expressions for the $\CRPS$ and $\LogS$ are available for the most commonly used parametric distributions and have been implemented in software packages \cite{Jordan2019}.
 In practice, forecast methods are compared in terms of their average score over a collection $(F_j, y_j)$ for $j = 1, \dots, n$,

 and the method achieving the lowest average score is considered superior.